Chehalis Downtown Historic District: 21st century

 Beginning in the early 2000s under a program known as the Chehalis Historic Preservation Commission, the city began to honor older homes, including those in the downtown district, that are connected to the history and heritage of Chehalis.
 Houses accepted into the designation receive a brass plaque that includes the year the structure was built and the name of either the architect or original owner.

 In 2009, the Chehalis Community Renaissance Team (CCRT) (Note: The Chehalis Community Renaissance Team changed its name to "Experience Chehalis" in 2022.) initiated the Historic Downtown Chehalis Walking Tour, publishing a free booklet to guide visitors to notable buildings in the downtown core.
 Two years later, the CCRT, in coordination with businesses in the districts, as well as donors, began installing cast iron plaques to denote structures on the tour.
 In the following weeks, forty buildings received the tour markers.

 The city, in coordination with Experience Chehalis, launched a multi-year downtown revitalization program, known as the Imagine Downtown Chehalis project, in 2024.
 The plans include the restructuring of main streets in the city's historic core, including Market and Boistfort, with attention to traffic flow.
 Additional upgrades to enhance community participation, economic opportunities, and safety are included with betterments in street lighting and sidewalks.
 The project's master plan was adopted by the city council in April 2025.

+The first phase of the efforts, also referred to as the Downtown Rejuvenation Project, is estimated to cost approximately $8.1 million.
+A proportional grant, with a maximum allotted amount of $4.0 million, was authorized by the state's Transportation Improvement Board (TIB).
+The TIB grant will cover almost half of the initial start of the project, focusing on infrastructure and transportation improvements in the downtown core.
+The remaining costs are to borne by the city under several capital funds, including taxpayer approved collections under a Transportation Benefit District separate from the city's general fund.
+Upgrades to underground electrical and water lines, along with construction to remodel the north and south entrances to the downtown area, were announced to begin in 2027.